-- 17. Identification of all current adjoining properties by ownership, tax district, tax map number, parcel number, and deed book and page reference.
+- 17. Identification of all current adjoining properties (including properties across any road, right-of-way, or easement) by ownership, tax district, tax map, number, parcel number, and deed book and page reference.
 Departure lines for adjoining properties shall be shown on the plat. - 18.
-Show and identify reservations of land for public or semi-public use. - 19.
-Show existing adjoining roads including the right-of-ways widths, road names and route numbers. - 20.
+Show and identify reservations of land for public or semi-public use, if required. - 19.
+Label and show existing adjoining roads including the right-of-ways widths, road names and route numbers. - 20.
 Delineate the approximate 100-Year Floodplain and state flood plain zone and firm map number.
 Show any delineated wetlands that are located on or adjacent to the subdivision or site plan and reference the source of wetland degradation. - 21.
 Area of each lot to the nearest 0.01 acre or to the nearest 100 square feet. - 22.
-Curve data-radius, delta, arc, tangent, chord and chord bearing. - 23.
+Curve data radius, delta, arc, tangent, chord and chord bearing. - 23.
 A computation of the total tract area and a computation of the land area included in the right-of-ways. - 24.
-Descriptive lines inside the tract boundary:
+Descriptive lines existing: